How 2020 Has Shaped the Way Companies Address Diversity

-Here are a few steps that companies have taken, both internally and externally, to counter racism and to make their organizations more representative of the nation’s diverse population.
+Here are a few steps that companies have taken, both internally and externally, to counter racism and to make their organisations more representative of the nation’s diverse population:

 Something shifted in American culture with the May 25th death of George Floyd at the hands of Minneapolis police.
-Protests erupted in the Twin Cities, then spread throughout the nation and soon around the globe.
-A Monmouth University poll released on June 2 reported that 76% of Americans (including 71% of Whites) now considered racial and ethnic discrimination a big problem in the United States, up from 51% in 2015.
+Protests erupted in the Twin Cities, then spread throughout the United States and soon around the globe.
+A Monmouth University poll released on June 2 reported that 76% of Americans (including 71% of Whites) now considered racial and ethnic discrimination a big problem in the US, up from 51% in 2015.